bootdotdev/blog/content/python/python-for-data-science.md

 After you’re done cleaning your data, the next biggest component is communicating your findings.
 Data science is not just lines of code - it means communicating results of key stakeholders.
 A good viz is crucial for that.

-> “Data visualization gives us a clear idea of what the information means by giving it visual context through maps or graphs.
-This makes the data more natural for the human mind to comprehend and therefore makes it easier to identify trends, patterns, and outliers within large data sets,” [writes](https://analytiks.co/importance-of-data-visualization/) _an unnamed writer in the Analytiks blog._
+> "Data visualization gives us a clear idea of what the information means by giving it visual context through maps or graphs.
+This makes the data more natural for the human mind to comprehend and therefore makes it easier to identify trends, patterns, and outliers within large data sets," [writes](https://analytiks.co/importance-of-data-visualization/) _an unnamed writer in the Analytiks blog._

 A lot of people assume data science stops at the analysis, but like everything else in the professional world, what you do _after_ you build that really cool thing is what matters.